25 Fahrenheit 451 Technology Quotes With Page Numbers

 • Fingerprint Recognition: Used to identify individuals and track their movements.

-• Blood Transfusion Machines: Used in emergencies to pump the stomach and swap contaminated blood with fresh blood.
+• Blood Transfusion Machines: These are used in emergencies to pump the stomach and swap contaminated blood with fresh blood.

 Overall, Bradbury’s use of technology in the novel warns about the dangers of relying too heavily on technology and the potential consequences of its misuse.